Jessica-Agorye/Jessica-Agorye-s-Blog/src/pages/posts/basic-rules-for-walking-in-the-mountains.md

 excerpt: >-
   ,the only time i read books was when i would save up my luch money to buy romance novels in secondary school.
-When i was in the higher institution  i didnt do much reading either,''
+When i was in the higher institution  i didn't do much reading either,''
 date: '2020-09-30'
 thumb_img_path: images/reading img2.jpg
 content_img_path: images/1.jpg